 Now, years later, as the spa herbalist and spa products formulator at the Spa at Sedona Rouge, I include nettles in many of my spa lotions and potions.
 As part of a natural product recipe or alone as a tea, stinging nettle is therapeutic on many different levels: as a nutritional powerhouse; a detoxifying, slimming, and pain relieving diuretic; as well as a skin and hair beautifier.

 As I mentioned, after a couple of days of drinking nettle tea, I started to crave my next cup.
 Why?
 The herb is a well of nutrition.

-Nettle is rich in calcium, potassium, magnesium, vitamin C (10 times more than in an apple), vitamin B complex, vitamin E, amino acids, and beta-carotene (five times more than in a carrot) to name only a few, nettle is alkalizing while supporting the immune system, the nervous system, bone stability, the metabolism and skin health.
+Nettle is rich in calcium, potassium, magnesium, vitamin C (10 times more than an apple), vitamin B complex, vitamin E, amino acids and beta-carotene (five times more than a carrot) to name only a few.
+It is alkalizing while supporting the immune system, the nervous system, bone stability, the metabolism and skin health.

 Stinging nettle leaf is a gentle diuretic, helping the body to process and flush away toxins.
 It flushes the kidneys and bladder to prevent and soothe urinary tract infections.

 For acne prone or dull, congested skin, I would suggest drinking three to four cups of nettle tea a day for two weeks.
 After two weeks, take a week off drinking it and see how your skin looks and feels before resuming.

 Drinking the tea for two weeks will gift you with shiny, thicker-looking hair.
 To heighten the effect, you can rinse your hair with it as well.
 Research has shown that stinging nettle may also be effective in reducing scalp conditions, dandruff and male pattern baldness.

 Nettle tea is a must-have in my herbal apothecary; I honor it profoundly.
 It is a simple plant with the amazing gift of whole person wellbeing.
 All we have to do is take a sip.